gnoff/react-tunnel/README.md

 #### Nesting

-`Providers` are nestable and if configured affirmatively will forward provided values for parent `Providers`.
-Use this if you want to say Provide some truly global props at the root of your App but also use `Provider`s for (Redux action creators)[https://github.com/gaearon/react-redux] produced via `connect` to the local render tree
+`Provider`s are nestable and if using the object version of `provide` will automatically reprovide any values provided in the immediate parent `Provider`.
+Use this if you want to say Provide some truly global props at the root of your App but also use `Provider`s for (Redux action creators)[https://github.com/gaearon/react-redux] produced via `connect` to the local render tree.

+If you nest `Provider`s but use the function form of `provide` you will need to forward any desired parent provided values using the function forms argument `parentProvided`.

 ### `inject([mapProvidedToProps])`